Tactics

 TAC-19 Payment Detail Abuse The adversary uses stolen or cracked payment credentials (such as credit card details or loyalty points), to make a purchase without the consent of the owner of those payment details.
 Attack Execution

-TAC-21 Exfiltration Information gathered during the attack is provided to the adversary and/or another interested party.
+TAC-21 Data Extraction Information gathered during the attack is provided to the adversary and/or another interested party.
 This information may be used to inform future attacks or decision-making.
 Actions on the Objective

 TAC-22 Invoice Abuse The adversary will use PO Boxes, fake addresses, and/or fake identities to bypass restrictions that limit services or purchases to a limited number per individual or address.
 Post-Attack